beyond-all-reason/teiserver/AI_POLICY.md

 - Verbosity, noise, and speculative content must be removed.
 - Contributors remain responsible for research, accuracy, and clarity.

 AI may assist with explanations, summaries, or drafting, but must not replace understanding or judgement.
+The author of the PR must write the description in part to demonstrate their understanding of the chnage.
 Having an AI post for you will result in a request to stop, repeat incidents will result in a ban.

 ## Prohibited content